Hoangcurlyit/Facial-Expression-Recognition-with-Keras/README.md

 # Facial Expression Recognition with OpenCV and Keras

 This project implements real-time facial expression recognition using OpenCV and Keras.
-It detects faces in a video stream and predicts the emotion associated with each detected face.
+It detects faces in the video stream and predicts the emotion associated with each detected face.
+This is a project learned at Coursera.org

 ## Features